oWretch/java-migration-copilot-samples/asset-manager/README.md

 Password-based authentication

 ## Migrated Infrastructure
-After migration, the project will use the following Azure services:
+After migration, the project will use the following Azure services, in [`expected`](https://github.com/Azure-Samples/java-migration-copilot-samples/tree/expected/asset-manager) branch:
 * Azure Blob Storage for image storage, using managed identity authentication
 * Azure Service Bus for message queuing, using managed identity authentication
 * Azure Database for PostgreSQL for metadata storage, using managed identity authentication